Barbados Agriculture Investments

 » Product Development & Waste Treatment Systems

-Investment and development of Barbados’ agriculture sector is supported by Technical Assistance Funds, Working Capital Funds and Retooling incentives distributed through the Barbados Agriculture Development Fund’s Enterprise Growth Fund.
+Investment and development of Barbados’ agriculture sector are supported by Technical Assistance Funds, Working Capital Funds, and Retooling incentives distributed through the Barbados Agriculture Development Fund’s Enterprise Growth Fund.

 Grants are offered under the following sub-sectors:

 » Farm Security, Management and Agro-business

 » Post-Harvest & Crop Technology (Greenhouses, Irrigation & Hydroponics)

 When considering Barbados as an investment option, the Agriculture Planning Unit (APU) is a key place to start.
 The APU is eager to encourage investment in the country’s agriculture industry and key commodity sectors while providing support on: